Fake Google Reviews Scam (How Hearing Clinics Can Fight Back)

 Here’s the good news: Google has dramatically improved its response to review bombing.
 The platform now flags suspicious review patterns automatically.

 Google often marks reported reviews with notices explaining they’re under investigation.
-This transparency helps customers understand the context while Google investigates.
+This transparency helps patients understand the context while Google investigates.

 Most fake review campaigns get shut down within 72 hours now.
 Google removes the reviews and sometimes suspends the accounts behind them.
 The system works if you let it.